-The flu vaccination is available every year to help protect adults and children at risk of flu and its complications.
+The flu vaccination is available from the NHS every year to help protect adults and children at risk of flu and its complications.

 Having the flu vaccine is the best way to protect yourself against flu.

 Flu vaccination is particularly important this year because:

 - more people are likely to get flu this winter as fewer people will have built up natural immunity to it during the Covid-19 pandemic